BrendanGasparin/list-cybersecurity-resources/README.md

 # Cybersecurity Resources
 A curated list of resources with cybersecurity content.

+## Capture The Flag Sites
+Capture The Flag (CTF) sites provide a way for hackers and penetration testers to test their skills in a legally safe way.
+By solving cybersecurity problems, users can unlock flags as proof they have completed challenges.
+[Hack The Box](https://hackthebox.com): Hack The Box is a reputable and highly regarded gamified platform for legal hacking, CTFs, upskilling, certification, and talent assessment.
+Hack The Box labs are constantly updated and allow users to sharpen both offensive and defensive security expertise.
+[HackThisSite](https://hackthissite.org): HackThisSite is a fee, safe and legal training ground for hackers to test and expand their ethical hacking skills with challenges, Established in 2003, it is home to a community devoted to learning and sharing ethical hacking knowledge.
+[picoCTF](https://picoctf.org): picoCTF gamifies hacking with CTF puzzles created by trusted security and privacy experts at Cernegie Mellon University.
+It is aimed at high school students, but security enthusiasts of all ages can participate.
+[We Chall](https://wechall.net): As well as hosting their own CTF challenges, We Chall allows users to connect their accounts from other CTF sites to provide a total running score summed from many hacking sites across the Internet.

 ## Educational Sites
 [Cybrary](https://cybrary.it/): Cybrary contains a mixture of free and subscription-based content focused on a broad range of cybersecurity related topics.
 [LetsDefend](https://letsdefend.io/):